Amir Arrives In Bangladesh

-Doha, Qatar: The Amir His Highness Sheikh Tamim bin Hamad Al Thani arrived in Dhaka, on a state visit to the friendly People's Republic of Bangladesh.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad al-Thani arrived in Dhaka on Monday, on a state visit to the friendly People's Republic of Bangladesh.

-Four warplanes belonging to the Bangladesh Air Force accompanied His Highness the Amir's plane as it entered Bangladesh's airspace, to welcome His Highness's visit.

-Amir highlights enhanced bilateral ties with the Philippines Amir heads to Bangladesh from the Philippines

-Also at the reception were HE Muzammel Haq, Member of Parliament and Minister at the Ministry for Liberation War Affairs, HE Asaduzzaman Khan, Member of Parliament and Minister at the Ministry of Interior, HE Dr. Hassan Mahmud, Member of Parliament and Minister of Foreign Affairs, and HE Nasrul Hamid, Member of Parliament and Minister of State and Minister of Expatriates Welfare and Employment Abroad.
-HE Saree bin Ali Al Qahtani, Qatar's Ambassador to Bangladesh, HE Muhammad Nazrul Islam, the Bangladesh Ambassador to Qatar, a number of senior officials in the Bangladeshi government, a number of Their Excellencies the ambassadors of the Organization of Islamic Cooperation countries, and members of the Qatari embassy.
+His Highness the Amir was also welcomed by the Member of Parliament and Minister for Liberation War Affairs Mozammel Haque, the Member of Parliament and Minister of Home Affairs Asaduzzaman Khan, the Member of Parliament and Minister of Foreign Affairs Dr. Hasan Mahmud, the Member of Parliament and Minister of State for Expatriates' Welfare and Overseas Employment Shofiqur Rahman Choudhury, HE the Ambassador of the State of Qatar to Bangladesh Saree Ali Mahdi Saeed Al Qahtani, the Ambassador of Bangladesh to the State of Qatar Mohammed Nazrul Islam, alongside several high-ranking officials in the Bangladeshi government, a number of the Ambassadors of Organization of Islamic Cooperation (OIC) countries, and members of the Qatari Embassy.

 His Highness the Amir is accompanied by an official delegation.